 - Weatherproof for outdoor use

 The original Arlo camera is relatively decent but lacks a couple of new effective features seen in the Pro and Pro 2.
-In our Arlo, Arlo Pro and Arlo Pro 2 comparison, we consider these differences pretty substantial and therefore recommend the newer modes.
 The features and points below highlight what the original Arlo misses compared to the newer models:

 - No 2-Way Audio